 – Sameer Kamat | Founder, MBA Crystal Ball

 Chloë Foden: Prodigy Finance is not a bank and we don’t want to be.
-We offer community funded loans to international postgraduate students attending top business schools.
-The loans are funded by a combination of business school alumni investors, high net worth individuals, the business school community and institutional investors who have an interest in higher education.
-In many cases, Prodigy is providing funding for students who would otherwise not be able to afford their postgraduate degree.
+We offer community-funded loans to international postgraduate students attending top business schools (as well as STEM, law, and public policy programmes).
+The loans are funded by a combination of alumni investors, high net worth individuals, universities, and institutional investors who have an interest in higher education.
+In many cases (83 percent), Prodigy Finance provides funding to students who would otherwise not afford their postgraduate degree.

 Why does this work?

 Banks cannot price foreign risk nor enforce repayment across borders.
 Traditional lending models only assess historical indicators (e.g. past salary or current assets), ignoring likely salary increases after business school.
 It’s a win-win for the parties involved:

 MBA Crystal Ball: Indian banks have limits on student loans that generally fall short of the financing requirements for studying abroad.
 Does Prodigy finance have such limits?

 Chloë: The amount that a student can borrow varies depending on the cost of tuition for the programme he or she attends.
 In some cases, loan maximums are set at the cost of tuition (living and related expenses aren’t covered).
 At many American business schools, loans can reach up to 80 percent of the Cost of Attendance (CoA).
 A few of the STEM/business crossover programmes have a maximum that reaches the university-provided CoA.